Ma-Lab-Seattle-Childrens-CGIDR/Gnat/README.md

 samples ordering vector that match the rank templates.
 From this, a rank conservation index is calculated, essentially the average of the rank matching score for all samples within a phenotype.
-Additionally, DIRAC can be used for classificiation, by comparing how well a sample’s pairwise rank ordering vector matches the phenotypes rank template.
+Additionally, DIRAC can be used for classification, by comparing how well a sample’s pairwise rank ordering vector matches the phenotypes rank template.
 See Eddy et al., 2010 for further details.